vincent-lafouasse/PossGain/README.md

 ## Plugins

-- PossGain, a revolutionary plugin to control a signal's gain which will help you with proper gain staging.
+- PossGain, a revolutionary plugin to control a signal's gain for proper gain staging.

 ### To do